nhairs/nserver/docs/production-deployment.md

 There are a few reasons for this:

 - NServer is currently beta software.
 Although care has been taken when writing the server, it has not been thoroughly tested for bugs, nor has it had a security assessment done.
-- The server is single threaded and queries will be handled one at a time.
 - The server currently only provides UDP and TCP queries - it does not support DNS-over-HTTPS nor are there plans to do so.
+- The server can only serve on one port at a time, if you wish to support multiple protocols you'd need to run multiple NServer instances.
 - Public DNS resolvers and name servers are regularly targetted for all kinds of attacks.
 Rather than re-implementing defences such as rate-limiting we can re-use existing mechanisms.
 - NServer does not currently include response caching.